Desbloqueie Recursos Exclusivos

 to form water, liquid water on the surface.

-para formar água, água líquida em sua superfície.
+para formar água, água líquida na superfície.

 On at least one, and maybe only one of those planets,